RESEARCH STARTER

 Equilibrium State of a System

 The most significant processes of rock formation—magmatism, metamorphism, and sedimentation—all involve large-scale flow of energy and movement of matter that produce an uneven distribution of chemical potential.
 Inevitably, the result must be chemical reactions tending to restore these natural systems to a state of equilibrium.
 The equilibrium state of a system is governed by its bulk composition (X), temperature (T), and pressure (P).
-For most geological processes, T and P change slowly relative to the rates of most chemical reactions, which means that most rock-forming reactions may be considered to take place under constant T and P and, if X also remains constant, most such reactions should easily attain chemical equilibrium.
+For most geological processes, T and P change slowly relative to the rates of most chemical reactions, which means that most rock-forming reactions may be considered to take place under constant T and P, and, if X also remains constant, most such reactions should easily attain chemical equilibrium.

-In geology, the major concern is not so much with achievement of equilibrium but rather with preservation of equilibrium mineral assemblages through hundreds of millions of years, which must follow before deep-seated rocks are finally exposed at the surface.
+In geology, the major concern is not so much with the achievement of equilibrium but rather with the preservation of equilibrium mineral assemblages through hundreds of millions of years, which must follow before deep-seated rocks are finally exposed at the surface.
 Rocks formed at depth must clearly undergo significant reductions in T and P prior to exposure at the surface, and there are several mechanisms that may induce changes in X during this lengthy period.
 Geologists are acutely aware of the implications of the moderation theorem: Retrograde metamorphism, mineralogical inversions and exsolutions, hydrothermal alteration, and weathering are but a few of the processes that could trigger reequilibration in rock bodies before they are exposed for study.
 Fortunately, microscopic studies coupled with Gibbs's pioneering work in phase equilibria provide the means to discern whether a given mineralogical assemblage preserves a former equilibrium.

 Gibbs Phase Rule

 The “phase rule,” also called the Gibbs phase rule, was initially derived by Gibbs in 1878 from the mathematical formulas of thermodynamics.
 The phase rule, which is fully applicable to all chemical systems, expresses the relationship between the governing variables T, P, and X, and the number of phases that may coexist in a state of equilibrium.
-Usually the phase rule is expressed in equation form as P + F = C + 2, where P = number of phases, C = number of chemical components, and F = degrees of freedom possessed by the system (normally T, P, X).
+Usually, the phase rule is expressed in equation form as P + F = C + 2, where P = number of phases, C = number of chemical components, and F = degrees of freedom possessed by the system (normally T, P, X).
 Phases are chemically pure, physically separable subparts of the system and may be gases, liquids, or solids.
 In the formal sense, C is the minimum number of chemical entities needed to define completely the composition of each reactant and product phase in a given reaction.

 Although the objective of phase rule applications is to determine F for major rock-forming reactions, a far simpler situation that could be experimentally verified in any high school laboratory or even in an ordinary kitchen may be considered.
 Pure water (H2O) boils at T = 100 degrees Celsius at sea level (P = 1 bar; atmospheric pressure).
-The effect of dissolving common salt (NaCl) in water is to raise the boiling temperature approximately 0.8 degree Celsius for each mole percent of NaCl in the liquid phase.
-The steam given off by boiling is pure H2O and, therefore, the salt concentration in the remaining liquid must progressively increase with temperature during boiling.
+The effect of dissolving common salt (NaCl) in water is to raise the boiling temperature approximately 0.8 degrees Celsius for each mole percent of NaCl in the liquid phase.
+The steam given off by boiling is pure H2O, and, therefore, the salt concentration in the remaining liquid must progressively increase with temperature during boiling.

 To apply the phase rule to this simple system, one first must tally up the participating phases: there is steam and there is liquid salt solution, and one must conclude that P = 2.
 Both pure water and salt are required to form these coexisting phases and, therefore, C = 2.
 The phase rule for this process (boiling), under conditions of fixed pressure (P = 1 bar), tells one that